Recently updated on November 30th, 2024 at 11:18 am

 Representation:wlw main characters, bisexual, lesbian and non-binary characters

-Fan of Bridgerton?
-You need to read Infamous.
-A Sapphic regency novel set at an extended party.
+Infamous is a Sapphic regency novel set at an extended party.
 It features mystery, romance and coming of age.

-But following their debutante ball Rose is suddenly talking about marriage, and Eddie is horrified.When Eddie meets charming, renowned poet Nash Nicholson, he invites her to his crumbling Gothic estate in the countryside.
+When Eddie meets charming, renowned poet Nash Nicholson, he invites her to his crumbling Gothic estate in the countryside.

 The pace of this book did drag a bit in the middle of this book.
 But it was worth sticking with it.
-The worldbuilding was excellent.
-The friends to lovers trope is underrated but perfectly executed in this novel.
+The world building was excellent.
+The friends-to-lovers trope is underrated but perfectly executed in this novel.

 Conclusion